Michael Porter Jr. Takes A Physical With The Chicago Bulls And Infuriates Other NBA Teams

 NBA draft prospect Michael Porter Jr. could possibly have the Chicago Bulls in his sights, while leaving other NBA teams out in the cold.
-Michael Porter Jr’s decision regarding how he will distribute his medical information is creating a stir across the NBA.
+Michael Porter Jr.’s decision regarding how he will distribute his medical information is creating a stir across the NBA.
 It has left a few teams infuriated by Michael Porter Jr. and his ongoing process leading up to the NBA draft.

-If Michael Porter Jr. somehow falls to the Chicago Bulls who pick No. 7 in the upcoming NBA draft a recent report could be the reason for it.
+If Michael Porter Jr. somehow falls to the Chicago Bulls who pick No. 7 in the upcoming NBA draft, a recent report could be the reason for it.
 St. Louis Post-Dispatch is reporting that Porter Jr. agreed to take a physical for the Chicago Bulls.

 Thus far, the only NBA team to get Michael Porter Jr. to take a physical was the Chicago Bulls.
 No other team will be able to run a medical checkup on the Missouri star during the draft process.
 Barring a sudden change of heart, Porter Jr. will stick to this plan.
 It is something that has drawn the ire of one team specifically.

-According to Sac Royalty, the Sacramento Kings are livid about Michael Porter Jr’s choice to only allow the Bulls to conduct a full medical checkup.
+According to Sac Royalty, the Sacramento Kings are livid about Michael Porter Jr.’s choice to only allow the Bulls to conduct a full medical checkup.
 The Sacramento Kings are one of several teams that have been intrigued by the upside of Michael Porter Jr.

 Michael Porter Jr’s plan is ridiculous. https://t.co/hiKcAhY8CW